Lester Frank Ward: Teaching at Brown and final years: 1906–1913

 Ward delivered public lectures and seminars in the United Kingdom and across the United States.
-Towards the end of his life, Ward critiqued the eugenics movement as founded on a "distrust of nature" and "egotism", and instead argued that a program of social welfare (or 'euthenics') would be far more effective in curing social ills than what was proposed by eugenicists.
+Towards the end of his life, Ward critiqued the eugenics movement as founded on a "distrust of nature" and "egotism" and instead argued that a program of social welfare (or 'euthenics') would be far more effective in curing social ills than what was proposed by eugenicists.

-Despite gaining recognition for his work and professional esteem, Ward felt increasingly isolated in this later stage of his career as his focus on systematization was at odds with the work of other social scientists who were more focused on policy and legislation.
+Despite gaining recognition for his work and professional esteem, Ward felt increasingly isolated in the later stage of his career, as his focus on systematization was at odds with the work of other social scientists, who were more focused on policy and legislation.
 During his later years, Ward remained a productive writer.
-In 1906 Ward published Applied Sociology: A Treatise on the Conscious Improvement of Society by Society, and in 1908 an article on Social Classes in the Light of Modern Sociological Theory followed in the American Journal of Sociology.
+Ward in 1906 published Applied Sociology: A Treatise on the Conscious Improvement of Society by Society and in 1908 an article on Social Classes in the Light of Modern Sociological Theory followed in the American Journal of Sociology.
 Ward's final major work, Glimpses of the Cosmos, was published posthumously, with the help of Sarah Comstock and Sarah Simons, in six volumes beginning in 1913 and continuing until 1918.